Your Story Disability Legal Support update— Issue 8, October 2021

 In this edition, we highlight the legal service we provide to Aboriginal and Torres Strait Islander people.
 We also cover Your Story’s second birthday, our recent webinar on the Disability Royal Commission confidentiality amendments, and this month’s many upcoming events.

 A message from our National Coordinator

 Your Story Disability Legal Support is delivered in partnership with community-controlled Aboriginal legal services.
-These services are available to support First Nations people to share their stories in a culturally safe way.
+These services are available to support First Nations people to share their stories.

 We work in collaboration with the First Peoples Disability Network to ensure Aboriginal and Torres Strait Islander communities have access to justice and understand their human rights in a way that is meaningful and empowering.
 We also greatly value our work with the Disability Royal Commission’s First Nations Engagement Team and are committed to bringing the Royal Commission to the community through outreach and community legal education.